wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

    <a target="_blank" title="dr-plan-davidson-consulting-1029x618.png" href="https://user-images.githubusercontent.com/300046/138092441-4c61139d-e8bd-4772-9a9b-537a489565ac.png"><img alt="dr-plan-davidson-consulting-638x385.png" width="638" height="385" src="https://user-images.githubusercontent.com/300046/113962529-1aed5b00-97e5-11eb-85c2-3e0b905ec855.png"></a>

    The success of a BCP (Business Continuity Plan) for Continuation of Operations (COOP) is realizing for each incident the MTPoD (Minimum Tolerable Period of Disruption), aka MTD (Maximum Tolerable Downtime), to reach the minimal level of business process resumption.
-MTD (MaximumTolderable Downtime) is the maximum number of hours an organization has to recover from a disaster, until it has passed the point of no return.
+MTD (MaximumTolderable Downtime) is the maximum number of hours an organization has to recover from a disaster until it has passed the point of no return.

    RTO (Recovery Time Objective) is the maximum number of hours an organization has to recover from a disaster, without suffering too much damage.

    RPO (Recovery Point Objective) refers to how far back to recover.
 This should be defined based on what processes can achieve.
 An organization that takes backups weekly stands to lose up to a week of data.
-Thus, enterprises typically setup their databases to perform "log shipping" where individual changes to each database are forwarded keep a mirror database on standy in another region.
+Thus, enterprises typically set up their databases to perform "log shipping" where individual changes to each database are forwarded to keep a mirror database on standby in another region.

    All these are ideally defined before a disaster (receiving a ransomware notice).